Tags

 Young Jane’s school uni made me think of Helmut Lang in the mid 90′s.
 Imagine it in black over a white shirt.
 So cool.

 Jane’s shoes are the last vestige of her privileged upbringing.
-And they’re adorable!
+Crafty oxfords, please someone make these.

 As for the the men, Mr. Rochester is a dandy when the mood suits him, but St. John, played by a grown up Jamie Bell, is always dressed in stark black and white.
 I love the contrast of the soft, white, thin cravat with the bulky, black and stiff vest, coat and overcoat.

 Check out the nice, wide collar from the back.
-If it were a waxed cotton, it would be selling out in an All Saints shop.
+If it were a waxed cotton, it would be selling out in an All Saints shop

 All in all, this version surprised me by how stunning it was visually and aurally.
 Mr. Rochester always stuns me… Hello?
 Sexual harassment!
 But it is a classic tome, sure to be remade again, and again, but probably won’t look as cool.
 Tremendous job, Michael O’Connor.